dssg/triage/docs/sources/dirtyduck/docs/infrastructure.md

 !!! info
     Column `historical_wards` contains the wards code from 2003 - 2015

-That's it.
-We will work from this table of raw data.
+That's it!
+We will work with thi table of raw inspections data.

-You can disconnect from the database typing `\q`.
+You can disconnect from the database by typing `\q`.
 But don't leave the database yet!
 We still need to do a lot of things[^4]